lukefretwell/lukefretwell.github.io/_work/govfresh.md

 ---
 title: GovFresh
-description: Featuring the innovators and ideas changing the way government works.
+description: Design.
+Technology.
+Democracy.
 website: https://govfresh.com
 categories:
   - GovFresh
 ---

-I am the maintainer of [GovFresh](https://govfresh.com), an independent civic technology media project that features the innovators and ideas changing the way government works.
+Maintainer of [GovFresh](https://govfresh.com), a media project focused on the intersection of design, technology and democracy.